dario-rodriguez/devon-guide/Integrate-Spring-boot-admin-with-module.md

 You can directly check out the Spring boot Admin server from the [[ repo |https://github.com/Himanshu122798/spring-bootadmin-server]] or you can create own using the above reference document.

-###  Configure OASP4J app as a client.
+###  Configure module to OASP4J app.

-  1. Add the module dependency.
+  1. Add the dependency in pom.xml file of the core-module

 ```xml
   <dependency>